Stealing Beauty: Reception

 Roger Ebert of the Chicago Sun-Times, gave it 2 out of 4, and wrote: "The movie plays like the kind of line a rich older guy would lay on a teenage model, suppressing his own intelligence and irony in order to spread out before her the wonderful world he would like to give her as a gift....The problem here is that many 19-year-old women, especially the beautiful international model types, would rather stain their teeth with cigarettes and go to discos with cretins on motorcycles than have all Tuscany as their sandbox."

-Critics such as Desson Thomson of The Washington Post, Mick LaSalle of the San Francisco Chronicle, and James Berardinelli of ReelViews gave negative reviews, with Berardinelli in particular, calling the movie 'an atmosphere study, lacking characters', and Thompson calling it 'inscrutable'.
+Critics such as Desson Thomson of The Washington Post, Mick LaSalle of the San Francisco Chronicle, and James Berardinelli of ReelViews gave negative reviews, with Berardinelli in particular, calling the movie "an atmosphere study, lacking characters", and Thompson calling it "inscrutable".

-Others, such as Jonathan Rosenbaum of Chicago Reader, Peter Travers of Rolling Stone, Janet Maslin of The New York Times, and Jack Mathews of the Los Angeles Times were more positive, with Rosenbaum in particular praising the movie's 'mellowness' and 'charm'.
+Others, such as Jonathan Rosenbaum of Chicago Reader, Peter Travers of Rolling Stone, Janet Maslin of The New York Times, and Jack Mathews of the Los Angeles Times were more positive, with Rosenbaum in particular praising the movie's "mellowness" and "charm".

 On Rotten Tomatoes the film has an approval rating of 50% based on 52 reviews, with an average rating of 6/10.
 On Metacritic the film has a score of 60% based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Box office

-The film had admissions in France of 184,721.
+The film was the third highest-grossing Italian film of the year with a gross of $6.5 million.
+In the United Kingdom it grossed £879,695 ($1.5 million).
+It had admissions in France of 184,721.
+In the United States and Canada, it grossed $4.7 million.